 Barrett Baumgartner is appropriately officious as a smart, professional businessman; he may be keen to convict but at least can be swayed by irrefutable logic.

 Jason J. Leader is excellent as Juror 3, a tough guy whose prejudices and own personal baggage cause him to be blind to the facts.
 This character’s underlying psychology may be a bit simplistic, but Leader infuses him with a raw heat that overcomes that.

-Tom Hassinger whom I last saw in 2007 in Natalie Needs a Nightie, for which he was nominated for an Ambie Award, brings an understated matter-of-fact edge to his virulent racism as he repeatedly refers to the defendant’s ethnic group as “those people” and tells the other jurors that “you can’t trust them.”
+Tom Hassinger whom I last saw in 2015 in Joe Orton’s Loot and who was nominated for a 2007 Ambie Award for Natalie Needs a Nightie, brings an understated matter-of-fact edge to his virulent racism as he repeatedly refers to the defendant’s ethnic group as “those people” and tells the other jurors that “you can’t trust them.”
 That he can casually toss off this hatred, occasionally tempered by a “some of them are good” comment, makes it all the more chilling.
 In addition, by downplaying Juror 10’s bluster, Hassinger wisely differentiates himself from Juror 3; in some productions they come off as too similar.